How Will Someone with Dementia Change?

 There are a number of explanations for these behaviours.
 An individual who struggles to recognise familiar people and places may feel withdrawn from their society, or become anxious and worried they are in the wrong place.
 They may become increasingly nervous about trying new things or leaving the home, as they know they may feel disoriented in a new space.

 If they are in pain, they may become restless or frustrated as a result.
 Shouting or wandering about can also be a response to a basic need, such as wanting to use the toilet or being thirsty.
-Monitoring when different behaviours occur, and keeping track of possible triggers, can help you get a sense of how best to help your loved one.
+A simple dementia support plan can involve monitoring when different behaviours occur, and keeping track of possible triggers.
+This can help you get a sense of how best to help your loved one.

 What You Can Do